ayatokura/ai-openscale/wos-fairness-ovr.md

 Fairness values can be more than 100%.
 This means that the Monitored group received more favorable outcomes than the Reference group.
 In addition, if no new scoring requests are sent, then the Fairness value will remain constant.
 {: note}

+For balanced data sets the following concepts apply:

+- To determine the perfect equality value, reference group transactions are synthesized by changing the monitored feature value of every monitored group transaction to all reference group values.
+These new synthesized transactions are added to the set of reference group transactions and evaluated by the model.

+  If the monitored feature is `SEX` and the monitored group is `FEMALE`, all `FEMALE` transactions are duplicated as `MALE` transactions.
+Other features values remain unchanged.
+These new synthesized `MALE` transactions are added to the set of original `MALE` reference group transactions.

+- From the new reference group, the percentage of favorable outcomes is determined.
+This percentage represents perfect fairness for the monitored group.
+- The monitored group transactions are also synthesized by changing the reference feature value of every reference group transaction to the monitored group value.
+These new synthesized transactions are added to the set of monitored group transactions and evaluated by the model.

+ If the monitored feature is `SEX` and the monitored group is `FEMALE`, all `MALE` transactions are duplicated as `FEMALE` transactions.
+Other features values remain unchanged.
+These new synthesized `FEMALE` transactions are added to the set of original `FEMALE` monitored group transactions.

 ### Do the math
 {: #mf-bias-math}